COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • There are foods that are especially high in histamine.
 Some people with mast cell activation will feel better removing these or taking a DAO/Diamine Oxidase supplement to breakdown histamine in the GI tract prior to a high histamine meal.

-• Avocado, cinnamon, citrus, tomato products are also high in histamine
+• Avocado, cinnamon, citrus, and tomato products are also high in histamine

 • See histamine ratings for specific foods